 - Earthquake Safety at Home

-Additionally, as a landlord, you can help your tenants prepare for a natural disaster with this supply kit checklist that includes everything you need, from important documents to first aid items.
+Additionally, you can help your tenants prepare for a natural disaster with this supply kit checklist that includes everything they’ll need, from important documents to first aid items.

 A natural disaster can leave both landlords and tenants wondering what comes next.
 As a landlord, ensuring your property is well-equipped to withstand these natural disasters will make rental applicants more comfortable.
 Plus, these tips and resources will help guide you after a natural disaster strikes.